rage/java-programming/data/part-1/4-variables.md

 <!-- Muuttujan nimi ei saa olla jo entuudestaan käytössä.
 Tällaisia nimiä ovat mm. aikaisemmin määritellyt muuttujat ja Javan valmiit komennot, kuten `System.out.print` ja `System.out.println`. -->

-A variable's name cannot already be in use.
+A variable must have a unique name that is not already in use.
 These names include, for instance, variables previously defined in the program and commands provided by Java, such as `System.out.print` and `System.out.println`. -->

 <!-- ```java
 int 7muuttuja = 4; // Ei sallittu!